Driving IT Innovation with a Change Management Strategy

 While most companies do not require such a high rate of change, the average number of requests for change (RFCs) is on the rise.
 According to a Pink Elephant survey, the average IT organization closes 1,376 changes per month, with 10 percent of respondents reporting more than 5,000 changes per month!

-Addressing the Challenges of Change
+Addressing the Challenges of Change with a Change Management Strategy

 The need for business innovation is driving the new rate of change — whether the changes are for a customer-facing application like an eCommerce system, or an internal business processing system like a quote and invoice application.
 At the same time, IT complexity has increased the risk of changes as well as change process approval time, because multiple systems, teams, and often multiple timezones are involved.